ynoproject/ynotranslations/README.md

 ### Requirements
 * Install the [EasyRPG Player](https://easyrpg.org/player/downloads/) (make sure to use the version 0.8.0 or more, this info should be displayed on startup)
 * Download the content of the repository (on the main page of the repository, `Code` -> `Download ZIP`)
-* Download one of the games compatible with the translations available (Yume Nikki requires the [English Steam version](https://store.steampowered.com/app/650700/Yume_Nikki/) and Dream Genie requires the [latest English version](https://ynfg.yume.wiki/Dream_Genie_(梦鬼)#Original), all the other games require to use the latest version released by their author(s) in their original language)
+* Download one of the games compatible with the translations available (Yume Nikki requires the [English Steam version](https://store.steampowered.com/app/650700/Yume_Nikki/), Amillusion requires the [latest English version](https://ynfg.yume.wiki/Amillusion#Download) and Dream Genie requires the [latest English version](https://ynfg.yume.wiki/Dream_Genie_(梦鬼)#Original), all the other games require to use the latest version released by their author(s) in their original language)

 ### Process
 1. Unzip the content of the ynotranslations zip